fitrieratna/DataScience-Portfolio/README.md

 # Project Portfolio

 Here are my portfolio projects regarding Data Analysis and Data Science work.
-For more work of my portfolio, I'll keep it here.
+For future work related to data analysis and data science, I'll keep it here.

 It's always been pleasure to utilise this source code for your own perusal.